Opera seria: 1770–1800

 Gluck's reforms made most of the composers of opera seria of the previous decades obsolete.
-The careers of Hasse, Jommelli, Galuppi, and Traetta were effectively finished.
-Replacing them came a new wave of composers such as Wolfgang Amadeus Mozart, Joseph Haydn, Johann Christian Bach, Carl Heinrich Graun, Antonio Salieri (a disciple of Gluck), Antonio Sacchini, Giuseppe Sarti, Niccolò Piccinni, Giovanni Paisiello and Domenico Cimarosa.
+The careers of Hasse, Galuppi, Jommelli, and Traetta were effectively finished.
+Replacing them came a new wave of composers such as Wolfgang Amadeus Mozart, Joseph Haydn, Johann Christian Bach, Carl Heinrich Graun, Florian Leopold Gassmann, Pasquale Anfossi, Pietro Alessandro Guglielmi, Antonio Salieri (a disciple of Gluck), Giuseppe Bonno, Antonio Sacchini, Giuseppe Sarti, Niccolò Piccinni, Giovanni Paisiello and Domenico Cimarosa.
 The popularity of the aria da capo began to fade, replaced by the rondò.
 Orchestras grew in size, arias lengthened, ensembles became more prominent, and obbligato recitative became both common and more elaborate.
 While throughout the 1780s Metastasio's libretti still dominated the repertory, a new group of Venetian librettists pushed opera seria in a new direction.
 The work of Gaetano Sertor and the group surrounding him finally broke the absolute dominance of the singers and gave opera seria a new impetus towards the spectacular and the dramatic elements of 19th-century Romantic opera.
 Tragic endings, on-stage death and regicide became the norm rather than the exception.
 By the final decade of the century opera seria as it had been traditionally defined was essentially dead, and the political upheavals that the French Revolution inspired swept it away once and for all.